dkinzer/roper/README.md

 <p align="center"><img src="Figure-eight_knot.svg"></p>

-Roper is a cli tool used to help stage a dockerized web app.
+Roper is a CLI tool used to help stage a Dockerized web app.
+It's name is a play on it's two main commands (`lasso` and `release`).

 There are some assumptions made about the environment that roper runs in.
-The main one is that traefik has been configured to run via the docker backend and that the dockerized web application uses a docker-compose.yml file that knows how to communicate with traefik.
+The main one is that Traefik has been configured to run via the docker back-end and that the Dockerized web application uses a `docker-compose.ym` file that knows how to communicate with Traefik.

-Another assuption made is that the repository for the web applications roper is concerned with lives at GitHub: At this point I have no intention of supporting another git repository service.
+Another assumption made is that the repository for the web applications roper is concerned with lives at GitHub: At this point I have no intention of supporting another git repository service.